Which of the following function definitions shows the correct syntax for writing a recursive function in Python?

 This question tests finding the maximum value in a list using recursion:

-- Option 2: Incorrect – Uses Python’s built-in
+Option 2: Incorrect – Uses Python’s built-in max function, not recursion.

 Key takeaway: When using recursion for lists, define a base case for a single element, then combine results from recursive calls to solve the problem incrementally.